AMReX-Fluids/IAMR/Exec/README.md

-Included in the run directories /run2d, /run3d, /eb_run2d, and /eb_run3d
+Included in the run directories /run2d, /run3d, /eb_run2d, /eb_run3d,
+/run_2d_particles
 are sample inputs files that supply problem-dependent paramters for the calculations.
+In the directories /eb_run2d and /eb_run3d are problems with embedded boundaries, and /run_2d_particles provides an example of using pasively advected particles.
 Files starting with "regtest" are inputs files for IAMR's regression tests.
 IAMR/Test/README.md has more information about the regression tests, including how to set them up for your own IAMR fork.
 Note that the regression tests are designed to test the code, and